Monopoly Capitalism

 The influence of corporate greed extends beyond economic disparities, entrenching itself in the very mechanisms of our democracy through lobbying and the activities of special interest groups.
 These entities pour billions of dollars into the political system to shape legislation and regulation in their favor, often at the expense of public interest.
 The consequence is a political environment where Wall Street issues drown out Main Street concerns, as policymakers prioritize the agendas of their wealthiest constituents and corporate backers.
 This manipulation of the democratic process not only disenfranchises average Americans but also erodes trust in governmental institutions, threatening the foundational principles of transparency, accountability, and representation.

-America’s economy has always swung between two poles: periods when private empires stitch markets into monopolies, and reform waves that break them back into the many.
+America’s economy has always swung between periods when private empires stitch markets into monopolies, and reform waves that break them back into the many.
 The first great consolidation of monopoly power, the Gilded Age, ended only after Congress passed legislation that protected the greater economic good.
-The Sherman Act (1890) and the Supreme Court forced Standard Oil’s breakup in 1911, a defining moment that said bigness serving itself, not the public, must yield to competition.
-In the late New Deal, antitrust’s mission was re-ignited under Thurman Arnold, who used the law not just to punish cartels but to keep markets structurally open.
+The Sherman Act of 1890 and the Supreme Court forced Standard Oil’s breakup in 1911, a defining moment that said bigness serving itself, not the public, must yield to competition.
+In the late New Deal, antitrust’s mission was reignited under Thurman Arnold, who used the law not just to punish cartels but to keep markets structurally open.
 The next major reset came in telecom: after years of litigation, AT&T divested its local phone monopoly in 1984, demonstrating that breakups could catalyze innovation, lower prices, and unleash adjacent industries.

-A Call to Action: Reclaiming Democracy
+A Call to Action: Resist Corporate Greed

 Department of Justice